Baahubali: The Beginning: Music

-Rajamouli's cousin M. M. Keeravani composed the music and background score for this film and the sound supervision was done by Kalyan Koduri.
+Rajamouli's cousin M. M. Keeravani composed the music and background score for this film and the sound supervision was done by Kalyani Malik.
 The Telugu version of the soundtrack album was released on 31 May 2015, at the Sri Venkateswara University Grounds.
 The album of the film's Tamil version was released on 7 June 2015, while the soundtrack of the Hindi and Malayalam versions, were released on 21 June and 1 July respectively.